Hearing Loss Symptoms

 In some cases, the primary cause of hearing loss might be age.
 However, it’s quite difficult to differentiate between age-related hearing loss and noise-induced hearing loss.
 In many cases, there is no functional difference.

 There are various types of trauma that can cause hearing loss.
 In some cases that could be trauma to the ears.
-In other cases, traumatic brain injury (TMI) can cause short term or long term hearing loss.
+In other cases, traumatic brain injury (TBI) can cause short term or long term hearing loss.

 Sensorineural and Other Types of Hearing Loss